rustonaut/soft-ascii-string/README.md

 is (normally) a bug it _does not_ introduce any safety issues.
-In this soft-ascii-string differs to e.g. [ascii](https://crates.io/crates/ascii) which uses a hard constraint and where a violation does brake rust safety and potentially introduces undefined behaviour.
+In this soft-ascii-string differs to e.g. [ascii](https://crates.io/crates/ascii) which uses a hard constraint and where a violation does brake rust safety and potentially introduces undefined behavior.

 Soft-ascii-string is suited for situations where many places (e.g. external libraries) output strings which should be